V9Y1nf0S3C/nessus-custom-audit-files/README.md

 ### 1. `windows/Check_Windows_OS_and_Role.audit`

+#### **When to Use**

+Use this script alongside the Auth Scan or just before the HCR scan to verify that you have configured the correct server version and server role.
+This is a more detailed audit script compared to `Check_WMI_RemoteRegistry_access.audit`.

 #### **Purpose**

 This audit script retrieves essential information about the Windows operating system and the role of the server within the network.
 Specifically, it: